SmartSubmittals/saas/README.md

 ## App
 - In our APP project, any environmental variable inside the .env file is available anywhere on the server but not on the browser

+## Typescript
+- TypeScript does not check the type of data that comes from the server.

 ## Further reading
 - principle of least privilege: